zachmmiller/Master_Equation/README.md

     Integer.
 Sets the number of threads used when populating the transport matrix.

  - no_RRKM.
-    Boolean.Set to true to prevent the program from computing RRKM dissociation rate constants.
+    Boolean.
+Set to true to prevent the program from computing RRKM dissociation rate constants.

  - output_directory.
     String.
 Path to output folder.